EmanuelCadems/qaa/README.md

 # README

 This is an API about Questions and Answers.
-You can find the full description inside specs
+You can find the full description inside specs.

+You can check the [documentation](https://quiet-stream-12356.herokuapp.com/docs/)

+You can also check the [dashboard](https://quiet-stream-12356.herokuapp.com/admin/)

+For the dashboard use the user and password that you received in your email along with the full description of the API.

 ## Ruby version